charbelkhabbaz/Insurance-Dashboard-with-Integrated-Chatbot-Machine-Learning/README.md

 - The dashboard loads insurance data from a MySQL table (`insurance`).
 - Users can explore the data using dropdown filters and see summaries by region, location, etc.
 - The "ML Page" allows users to train and test models:
-  - Users select ML task from a dropdown (investment prediction, risk analysis, etc.)
+  -Users select ML task from a dropdown (investment prediction, risk analysis, etc.)

-  - Models are trained using scikit-learn with visual feedback (feature importance, MSE, etc.)
+  -Models are trained using scikit-learn with visual feedback (feature importance, MSE, etc.)
 - The chatbot uses a SQL generator (LangChain or custom parser) to convert natural language to SQL queries and return real results from the DB than convert back the response to a human friendly language.

  🧾 Dashboard Overview